Gum Whitening & Gum Depigmentation Treatment in Dubai

 The procedure is fast and virtually painless.
 This treatment can typically be performed in less than one hour, depending on the number of teeth being treated.
 Because it only needs a short time to be completed, patients can expect minimal discomfort or pain.

 Relatively short recovery period with instant results.
 Patients usually have very little downtime, experience minimal swelling, and are often able to return to their normal activities the day after the procedure.
 This treatment provides immediately noticeable cosmetic results.

 In addition to treating periodontal diseases, our clinic also offers world-class gum whitening in Dubai for patients who suffer from dark gums.
 This condition is caused by hyperpigmentation, which is the concentration of melanin on a particular area.
 This can often be attributed to genetics, but studies are also linking poor dental habits and smoking to this condition.

-At Dubai Sky clinic, we can help you enjoy lighter gums through the use of advanced dental laser technology.
+At Dubai Sky Clinic, we can help you lighten the color of your gums with advanced dental laser technology.
 Our minimally invasive whitening procedure removes dark pigmentation on the gums, thus effectively alleviating gum discoloration.
 Our clinic does not use needles or involve incisions, which translates to a painless treatment and short recovery period.